shackijj/entrance-task-1/README.md

 - https://medium.com/@tarkus/validation-and-user-errors-in-graphql-mutations-39ca79cd00bf
 - https://www.youtube.com/watch?v=xaorvBjCE7A

+I tried to follow TDD aproach while working on this task.
+So, errors, which were made by devs, became obvious when added a new releated test.

+I moved from graphql-express to apollo-express-server because of more clearer documentation on error's customization.

+DONE:
+- There aren't any safety checks in resolvers.
+They should be added
+- addUserToEvent has no resolver
+- Datebase errros must not be exposed to end users.
+Use concept from                                https://www.npmjs.com/package/apollo-resolvers

 TODO:
 - Logins must be unique
 - Why mutation input are not checked before calling .update method?